parithoshpoojary/WebPage-LEICA-/README.md

 #README.md

 This is my first build website (Frontend).
-I have completed this using HTML,CSS,SASS.
+I have achived this using HTML,CSS,SASS.